Exercises

 What To Do Next

-Use a cool down as a simple check-in after training.
-Keep it easy, breathe slowly, and pay attention to any sharp pain, unusual fatigue, dizziness, swelling, or soreness that changes how you move.
+Use your cool down as a simple check-in after training.
+Keep the movement easy, let your breathing settle and pay attention to sharp pain, unusual fatigue, dizziness, swelling or soreness that changes how you move.

-If pain keeps returning after exercise, or you are unsure how hard to train, book a PhysioWorks appointment.
-A physiotherapist can help review your load, recovery plan, strength, mobility and return-to-sport steps.
+If pain keeps returning after exercise, affects your technique or makes it difficult to progress safely, consider booking a PhysioWorks appointment.
+A physiotherapist can assess your symptoms and help plan suitable training loads, recovery, mobility, strength and return-to-sport steps.

 Muscle & Soft Tissue Products